m-bamberger/mb_z_assessment/README.md

  productController only passthrough the data to the repository.

 - First i addes the solution in Azure DevOps and added a build and test pipline.
+I testted the released application on my IIS-Server (with multiple instances).
 For sharing with you its easier with permissions in Github instead of Azure DevOps.

+- Possible (not implemented) extensions:
+  - Authentication with API-Key oder with login and token
+  - lLgging to elastic search
+  - Caching for faster data access and to reduce the load on the database
+  - When the muliple instances of the application dont share the same db: Extra service/application for the id generation.

 ## Overview